sitsopriscy/sitsopriscy/README.md

 - 👋 Hi, I’m Priscilla Sitsofe Agboado.
-- 👀 I’m interested in finding solutions to problems.
+- 👀 I’m interested in finding solutions to problems, and learning new things and from other people's experiences.
 - 🌱 I’m currently learning Software Engineering with ALX.
 - 💞️ I’m looking to collaborate on coding.
 - 📫 How to reach me +233542682057